ukparliament/commons-library-open-day/2025/idms/index.md

 Information on current and former Members of the House of Commons.

 #### [Egg timer](https://api.parliament.uk/egg-timer/meta)
-For the calculation of scrutiny periods - that is, the period of time available to ecah House to approve or annul SIs and treaties before Parliament.
+For the calculation of scrutiny periods - that is, the period of time available to each House to approve or annul SIs and treaties before Parliament.

 We also work with the [History of Parliament Trust](https://www.historyofparliamentonline.org/) on [Members of Parliament after 1832](https://membersafter1832.historyofparliamentonline.org/) and on [Peerages](https://peerages.historyofparliamentonline.org/).